tenstorrent/tt-train/README.md

 You have two options for building the project:

 ## 1. VSCode
-* Install the CMake extension for VSCode.
+* Install the CMake and direnv extensions for VSCode.
 * Use UI to build all targets.

 ## 2. Terminal